OfficeDev/hands-on-labs/Ignite18/HOL3014-excel-custom-functions/Lab.md

 The **STOCKPRICE** function that you just created returns the price of a stock at a specific moment in time, but stock prices are always changing.
 Let's create a custom function that streams data from an API to get real-time updates on a stock price.

-Complete the following steps to create a custom function named **STOCKPRICESTREAM** that requests the price of the specified stock every 1000 milliseconds (provided that the previous request has completed).
+Complete the following steps to create a custom function named **stockPriceStream** that requests the price of the specified stock every 1000 milliseconds (provided that the previous request has completed).
 While the initial request is in-progress, you may see the placeholder value **#GETTING_DATA** the cell where the function is being called.
 When a value is returned by the function, **#GETTING_DATA** will be replaced by that value in the cell.

 1. In Visual Studio Code, open the file **src/customfunctions.js** and then: